basho-labs/riak-mesos-tools/README.rst

    riak-mesos cluster config advanced --file /path/to/your/advanced.config

-**Note:** If you already have nodes running in a cluster, you'll need to perform a `riak-mesos cluster restart` to force the cluster to pick up the new changes.
+**Note:** If you already have nodes running in a cluster, you'll need to perform a :code:`riak-mesos cluster restart` to force the cluster to pick up the new changes.

 Restart the Cluster
 -------------------